-Part of this body of research has shown that the compound can be safely administered to humans over a three-month period in daily doses of up to 12mg.
+Curcumin’s applications in medicine are still limited to traditional forms, despite having undergone laboratory research in numerous studies.
+Part of this body of research has shown that the compound can be safely administered to humans over a three-month period in daily doses of up to 12mg (9).

-The Relationship Between Turmeric, Curcumin and Treatment for Hair Loss
+The Relationship Between Turmeric, Curcumin, and Treatment for Hair Loss

 Does it Actually Work?
 What Does the Science Say?

 Studies carried out in laboratory conditions show that extracts of turmeric show properties in common with synthetic drugs which are used in the treatment of androgenic alopecia.
 More specifically, finasteride.

 One of the ways that finasteride works is as a 5-alpha reductase inhibitor, which means it reduces the body’s ability to convert testosterone into dihydrotestosterone (DHT) via the enzyme 5-alpha reductase (5-AR) (12, 13).

 This is important because 5-AR has been shown to be a main cause of many ailments including prostate cancer and, of course, androgenetic hair loss (14).

 This hair loss occurs as a result of the damage caused by 5-AR to hair follicles, eventually shutting them down and killing them.

 Tumeric Vs. Finasteride As A DHT Blocker